zhorifiandi/localization-hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/ResourceManagerRest.md

       * finishedTimeEnd - applications with finish time ending with this time, specified in ms since epoch
       * applicationTypes - applications matching the given application types, specified as a comma-separated list.
       * applicationTags - applications matching any of the given application tags, specified as a comma-separated list.
+      * deSelects - a generic fields which will be skipped in the result.

 ### Elements of the *apps* (Applications) object